Publication Date: Apr 2014

 Pinpoint the Most Cost-Effective HEOR Study: This report shows the costs and durations of different types of HEOR studies that medical device companies regularly conduct to best achieve product reimbursement.
 The best practices included in the study will demonstrate how device company executives get the most out of HEOR teams to drive optimal reimbursement strategy.
 It also covers the number of each type of study that surveyed companies conduct each year, from 2012 through 2014.
 This data analysis examines the many different reasons — ranging from cost to marketplace drivers to payers — that cause companies to choose one HEOR study over another.

-Key Questions This Study Answers About Health Economics for Medical Devices
+Excerpt from Health Economics for Medical Devices